galaxyproject/tools-iuc/tools/mgnify_seqprep/README.md

 # SeqPrep Tool Documentation

+> [!CAUTION]
+> This is a modified version of the 1.2 release.
+Made for use with the MGnify pipeline.

 ## Overview

 SeqPrep is a bioinformatics tool primarily used for processing paired-end Illumina reads.
 It excels in merging overlapping reads and trimming adapter sequences, making it a valuable asset in genomic sequence analysis.
 Its efficient handling of paired-end data ensures high-quality preparation for downstream analysis.